Exclusion from a Course or Subject Policy

 - student to be excluded from course and confirmed in writing (see process above).

-- If a student does not access the appeals process within the 20 working day period, or student withdraws from the process, their course exclusion is to be confirmed in writing.
+- If a student does not access the appeals process within the 20-working day period (or 28 days for students approved to defer payment of tuition fees through FEE-HELP or VET Student Loans program), or the student withdraws from the process, their course exclusion is to be confirmed in writing.
 For international students notification is made via PRISMS, as soon as practical.